Brian Spencer: Death

 After hockey, Spencer submerged himself in a life of alcohol and violence.
-In 1987, he was charged with kidnapping and murder and faced the death penalty.
+In 1987, he was charged with kidnapping and murder in Florida and faced the death penalty.
 Family and friends, including ex-teammates, gathered around him and tried to help.
 A former teammate from the Sabres, Rick Martin, tried to help by testifying as a character witness at his trial.
 The jury returned a not guilty verdict in March 1988 and Spencer vowed to change his life.
-Despite the acquittal and a move to Florida, Spencer's life continued to spiral out of control.
-Three months later, Spencer would die under similar circumstances to his father; he was fatally shot in a robbery following a crack cocaine purchase in Riviera Beach, Florida.
+Despite the acquittal, Spencer's life continued to spiral out of control.
+Three months later, Spencer died under similar circumstances to his father; he was fatally shot in a robbery following a crack cocaine purchase in Riviera Beach, Florida.

 Spencer was survived by five children from two marriages, and his twin brother, Byron.